QuantiusBenignus/Spoken/README.md

 # *Joplin Text Notes and To-Dos via Speech*
 ##### *Voice memos recorded from the microphone, transcribed offline to text and converted to Joplin notes or To-Do tasks with automatic notifications.
 Can also transcribe batches of existing voice memos.*
 ---
 _(This repository expands on the older [NoteWhispers](https://github.com/QuantiusBenignus/NoteWhispers) by bringing new tools, (bugs) and functionality, such as recording Joplin to-do tasks with automatic alarms and the ability to handle multiple voice memos.
+The note transcription utility **vm** is mature and will not see many changes.
+The to-do utility **td** has the added complexity of parsing fuzzy datetime references with ongoing development of the code.
 Very much work in progress, the zsh version of `td` is ahead of the bash version in terms of pizzaz.)_

 ![vmJoplin-todo.png](resources/vmJoplin-todo.png)
 ![whisper-todo.png](resources/whisper-todo.png)